quasarstream/PHP-FFmpeg-video-streaming/README.md

 For more information, please read [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/) document.

 - **NOTE:** You can mix opening and saving options together.
-For Instance, you can open a file on your local computer/server and save packaged files to a Cloud (or vice versa).
+For instance, you can open a file on your local computer/server and save packaged files to a Cloud (or vice versa).

 ![schema](/docs/schema.gif?raw=true "schema" )

 ### Video Analysis
 This library uses [MediaInfo](https://mediaarea.net/en/MediaInfo) to analyze videos and extracting metadata.
 Why MediaInfo?!
-Although FFprobe can go way more in depth and is much more powerful, in some cases MediaInfo is much more reliable and more powerful.
-For instance, as it can be seen in this issue(#12), MKV format does not store some parameters such as duration, frame rate, and bit rate in its container.
-So FFprobe cannot obtain the value of these parameter and as a result, this package cannot calculate the value of `kilo bite rate` to auto generate representations.
-However, MediaInfo cannot obtain these value as well, it has a general info that contains the value of `OveralBitRate`.
-In spite of `OveralBitRate` is not equal to the video bite rate, it can estimate the value of video's bite rate.
+Although FFprobe can go way more in-depth and is much more powerful, in some cases MediaInfo is much more reliable and more powerful.
+For instance, as it can be seen in this issue([#12](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues/12)), MKV format does not store some parameters such as duration, frame rate, and bit rate in its container.
+So FFprobe cannot obtain the value of these parameters and as a result, this package cannot calculate the value of `kilo bite rate` to auto-generate representations.
+However, MediaInfo cannot obtain these value as well, it has general info that contains the value of `OveralBitRate`.
+In spite of `OveralBitRate` is not equal to the video bite rate, it can estimate the value of the video's bite rate.

 - Please download and install the latest version of [MediaInfo](https://mediaarea.net/en/MediaInfo).

-You can extract the media info and analyze streams when packaging is done.
+You can extract the media info and analyze streams when packaging was done.
 It also puts a `analysis.json` file in the packaged video directory:

 ``` php
 $metadata = $hls->save();